Salvador Allende: Socioeconomic and political tensions

+Throughout his presidency, Allende remained at odds with the Chilean Congress, which was dominated by the Christian Democratic Party.
+In 1964, Eduardo Frei had promised a "Revolution in Liberty", a middle-class revolution that was funded by the United States government's Alliance for Progress.
+Frei carried out a series of progressive reforms, including land reform, an issue that had not been touched since Chile's independence in the early 19th century.
+According to historian Marian Schlotterbeck, this was "[John F.] Kennedy's vision –?stave off the threat of communist revolution by improving standards of living across the continent".
+The Christian Democrats had campaigned on a socialist platform in the 1970 elections but drifted away from those positions during Allende's presidency, and accused Allende of leading Chile toward a Cuban-style dictatorship and sought to overturn many of his more radical policies.
+They eventually formed a coalition with the National Party.

+Allende and his opponents in Congress repeatedly accused each other of undermining the Chilean Constitution and acting undemocratically.
 Allende's increasingly bold socialist policies (partly in response to pressure from some of the more radical members within his coalition), combined with his close contacts with Cuba, heightened fears in Washington.
-The Nixon administration continued exerting economic pressure on Chile via multilateral organizations, and continued to back Allende's opponents in the Chilean Congress.
-Almost immediately after his election, Nixon directed CIA and U.S. State Department officials to "put pressure" on the Allende government.
+The Nixon administration continued exerting economic pressure on Chile via multilateral organizations and continued to back Allende's opponents in the Chilean Congress.
+Almost immediately after his election, Nixon directed CIA and US State Department officials to "put pressure" on the Allende government.
 His economic policies were used by economists Rudi Dornbusch and Sebastián Edwards to coin the term macroeconomic populism.

-In 1972 Chile's inflation stood at 150%.
+In 1972, Chile's inflation stood at 150%.